Meet the Sound Gallery Team

 Duncan delivers Sound Gallery's music technology courses including Creative Music Technology, Ableton Live, Electronic Music Production and delivers workshops and training sessions for PhonicFM, SWMS, Exeter College Music Academy and is involved in Sound Gallery's SiMPTI work experience and Access to SiMPTI programmes.

 He also plays live (Eigenharp) and uses Ableton Live, loops and programming with art rock artist GRICE.

 Education & Marketing manager

 Maria started her music journey in Athens, where she studied piano, music theory and harmony up to grade 6.
 After finishing a BEd. degree in Psychology, Education and Pedagogy at the University of Athens, she came to the UK where she completed an MEd. in Education at the School of Education at the University of Exeter.
-After completing her studies, she was employed as a research assistant at the School of Education at Exeter University by professor Malcolm Ross on the State of The Arts project which was published under both their names in 1998.
+She worked as a research assistant at the School of Education at Exeter University under the wing of professor Malcolm Ross on the State of The Arts project which was published under both their names in 1998.